klasbo/OWControls/README.md

 What is this?
 =============

-This is command-line program that takes a config file of your in-game controls settings, and generates a sequence of mouse and keyboard commands to input them into the game... much faster than you can.
+This is a command-line program that takes a config file of your in-game controls settings, and generates a sequence of mouse and keyboard commands to input them into the game... much faster than you can.

 Use cases: